Conditionality principle

 and the implicit admonition that unrealized experiments should be ignored: Not included as part of any calculation or discussion of results.

 Together with the sufficiency principle, Birnbaum's version of the principle implies the famous likelihood principle.
-Although the relevance of the proof to data analysis remains controversial among statisticians, many Bayesians and likelihoodists consider the likelihood principle foundational for statistical inference.
+However, by 1970 Birnbaum had rejected both his own conditionality principle and the likelihood principle because they were both incompatible with what he called the “confidence concept of statistical evidence”.